-The blog represents my personal views, though I try to stay current with science and to note when I am speaking mainly from my own experience.
-To understand more about my point of view, see Global Psychotherapy and The Affect Avoidance Model.
+The blog represents my personal views.
+While I value science and data, my greatest contribution is what I have learned from experience.
+To understand more about my point of view, see World Psychotherapy and The Affect Avoidance Model.
 These views are further embodied in the book, How We Heal and Grow: The Power of Facing Your Feelings.

 The ideas presented here are intended to help clarify issues and explain principles.
 Because every human and every human problem is unique, any advice that may be construed from these pages should not be used for clinical or life decisions without consulting with a qualified professional.